-The City of York Council, The Parochial Church Council of All Saints Pavement and the York Civic Trust worked together to carry out improvements to the All Saints Pavement.
+The City of York Council, the Parochial Church Council of All Saints Pavement and York Civic Trust worked together to carry out improvements to All Saints Pavement former churchyard.

-Various grants and contributions to the City Enhancement fund from the City of York Council, the Guildhall Ward Committee, The Parochial Church Council of All Saints Pavement including the Legacy of Mary Clive, the Feoffees of All Saints Pavement, the Feoffees of St Crux, The Company of Merchant Adventurers of the City of York, The York Guild of Building, Costa Coffee as part of their ‘Costa in the Community’ scheme and the York Civic Trust led to the creation of a ‘pocket park’.
+Various grants and contributions to the City Enhancement Fund from the City of York Council, the Guildhall Ward Committee, the Parochial Church Council of All Saints Pavement including the legacy of Mary Clive, the Feoffees of All Saints Pavement, the Feoffees of St Crux, the Company of Merchant Adventurers of York, yhe York Guild of Building, Costa Coffee (as part of their ‘Costa in the Community’ scheme) and York Civic Trust enabled the creation of a ‘pocket park’.

-Landscaping works, the erection of a wall, benches and flower beds to the Pavement took place in 2016, with works co-ordinated by Verna Campbell of the York Civic Trust.
-BBC Look North presenter Harry Gration opened the new All Saints Pavement and unveiled a blue plaque at the site on 31 May 2016.
+Landscaping works, the erection of a wall, installing benches and flower beds in the area took place in 2016, with the plan co-ordinated by Verna Campbell of York Civic Trust.
+BBC Look North presenter Harry Gration opened the new All Saints Pavement park, with its blue plaque, on 31 May 2016.